nf1s/media_asset_manager/README.md

 problem was the shared directory between docker cluster and the host fires different events than the host machine e.g
-* watcher running on host machine watch the shared directory on the host site
+* watcher running on host machine watch the shared directory on the host site.
-* watcher running in docker container watch the shared directory in the docker cluster
+* watcher running in docker container watch the shared directory in the docker cluster.

 if file is moved/renamed on Host, it fires on_delete and then on_create on docker cluster